akka/akka/akka-docs/rst/java/lambda-persistence.rst

 The identifier must be defined with the ``viewId`` method.

-The ``viewId`` must differ from the referenced ``persistenceId``, unless :ref:`snapshots-java-lambda` of a view and its persistent actor shall be shared (which is what applications usually do not want).
+The ``viewId`` must differ from the referenced ``persistenceId``, unless :ref:`snapshots-java-lambda` of a view and its persistent actor should be shared (which is what applications usually do not want).

 .. _snapshots-java-lambda: